richardmoyer/baseballfunfacts/README.md

 # Baseball Fun Facts

 Print random baseball related "fun facts" in your shell.
 Depends on fortune and cowsay being installed.
-Could be used a fun MOTD.
+Could be used as a fun MOTD.

 ## Installation: